frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 <center>**`PD = (Number of teeth) / 20`**</center>

 For now, just taken the 20 as a given.
-You'll learn more about it later.
+You can learn more about it later.

 <center><img src="\img\design-guide\stage1c\gears\gearDiagram.webp" style="width:70%"></center>
 <center>*Illustration of pitch diameter and outer diameter.
 (Image source: <a href="https://docs.wcproducts.com/frc-build-system/belts-chain-and-gears/gears">WCP</a>).*</center>

 **Modeling Gear Transmissions**